mrvbltzr/mark-wants-to-learn/software-engineering/03-design-architecture.md

 - Break project into **subsystems** and **modules**:

-	- **Subsystem**
+### Subsystem

 - Independent system which holds independent value.

 - A group of modules working together to achieve a larger goal within the software.

 - Think of a bigger Lego structure, like a car.
 It's made up of many Lego bricks (modules) working together (wheels, engine, body).

-	- **Module**
+### Module

 - Component of a subsystem which cannot function as a standalone.

 - A small, independent part of the software with a specific job.

 - Imagine a Lego brick.
 It's a small, self-contained piece with a specific function (like a wheel or a window).

-## Conclusion (from the course)
+## Conclusion

 There is no one size fits all plan when it comes to software development.
 The process must be taken on a case to case basis.
 Us, as engineers, seek to find the best pattern or set of patterns which solve the problem.